GiantFurosemide/ProteinDOFparser/README.md

 # ProteinDOFparser

-A tool to manipulate DOF of protein for analysis and generation.
+A tool to manipulate DOF of protein for structural analysis and generation.

 ## Rosetta philosophy